 The Pre-Tribulation Rapture of the Church of Jesus Christ

-This page provides a thorough defense of the historic Christian belief in the any-moment Rapture of the Body of Christ, with the clarity that has come with Post-Reformation studies of Bible prophecy that show this imminent Rapture to take place prior to a 7 year period of “great tribulation” which is Daniel’s 70th Week (Daniel 9:24-27) and known as “the time of Jacob’s Trouble” (Jeremiah 30:7).
+This page provides a thorough defense of the historic Christian belief in the any-moment Rapture of the Body of Christ, with the clarity that has come with Post-Reformation studies of Bible prophecy which clearly shows this imminent Rapture taking place prior to a 7 year period of “great tribulation” which is Daniel’s 70th Week (Daniel 9:24-27) and known as “the time of Jacob’s Trouble” (Jeremiah 30:7).